ethanholroyd/SharpTimer-WallLists/README.md

 - !pointslist - Create a points list in front of the player and save it to config file.
 - !maplist    - Create a map records list for the current map in front of the player and save it to config file.
 - !remlist  - Remove the closest list from your position.
-(100 units max) <br>**You may have to use the !remlist command twice to remove the list from the world view.
+(100 units max)

 <!-- CONFIG -->

 ## Roadmap

 - A config file will be generated on first use located in _/addons/counterstrikesharp/configs/SharpTimer-WallLists_
-- The coordinates are saved in json files, located in _/addons/counterstrikesharp/configs/SharpTimer-WallLists/maps_
+- The coordinates are saved in json files, located in _/addons/counterstrikesharp/plugins/SharpTimer-WallLists/maps_

 <!-- ROADMAP -->